Colorado

 How to Exercise These Rights

 Controllers must respond to consumer requests within 45 days.
-If additional time is reasonably necessary, they may extend the deadline by another 45 days (90 days total) but must notify the consumer of the extension and the reason for it.
+If additional time is necessary, they may extend the deadline by another 45 days (90 days total) but must notify the consumer of the extension and the reason for it.

 Universal Opt-Out Mechanism

-The Attorney General maintains a public list of recognized mechanisms.
+The Attorney General maintains a public list of recognized mechanisms at coag.gov/opt-out/.
 As of 2026, Global Privacy Control (GPC) is the primary recognized UOOM.
 GPC is a browser-level signal that automatically communicates a consumer's opt-out preference to every website they visit.
+Colorado residents can enable GPC through a compatible browser (such as Firefox or Brave) or through a browser extension.

-UOOM Requirements for Businesses
+UOOM Obligations for Businesses

 Sensitive Data Protections

-Categories of Sensitive Data
+Categories of Sensitive Data Under the CPA

 | Category | Description |